FeatureBaseDB/featurebase/docs/getting-started.md

 source startrace/bin/activate
 pip install -r requirements.txt
 ```
-We will also create a file called `StarTrace.py` as follows:
+We will also create a file called `startrace.py` as follows:
 ```
-touch StarTrace.py
+touch startrace.py
 ```
 This file will be used in the following sections.

 ##### Create the Schema

 Before we can import data or run queries, we need to create our schema.
-The following imports implement the python-pilosa.
-This is all done in the `StarTrace.py` file:
+The following imports can be seen from the python-pilosa repo.
+This is all done in the `startrace.py` file:
 ```
 import pilosa
 from pilosa import Client, Index, TimeQuantum from pilosa.imports import csv_column_reader, csv_row_id_column_id
 ```

-The first steps to creating the schema are creating a client which will communicate our schema to Pilosa, creating a schema which will contain our indexes and fields, and syncing with Pilosa:
+Create the schema by creating a client which will communicate our schema to Pilosa, creating a schema which will contain our indexes and fields, and syncing with Pilosa:
 ```
 from __future__ import print_function